 These soft fluffy Frosted Zucchini Brownies are a sweet way to use up the extra green veggies from your garden.
-The cake-like texture of these dark chocolate brownies is so delicious.
+The cake-like texture of these homemade chocolate brownies is so delicious.

 No one will ever know they are getting a dose of veggies under all that chocolate.
 Wink, wink.

-I had a few extra zucchinis on our counter after making another bowl of this BLT Zucchini Salad, so I decided to make more chocolate covered zucchini treats.
+I had a few extra zucchinis on our counter after making dinner.
+So, I decided to make a chocolate zucchini dessert.
 Let’s face it.
 If our kids can see the green, they are going to run the other way.

 I have no idea why they run from zucchini because they eat salads all the time.
 Those kids are crazy some days!

-My plan was to give this Dark Chocolate Zucchini Cake a fun make over, so I started adjusting the flour and baking soda ratios.
+My plan was to give this Chocolate Zucchini Cake a fun make over.
+So, I started adjusting the flour and baking soda ratios.
 I even tried adding an egg and some sour cream to the batter, but it kept ending up really fluffy or gummy.

 It turns out that some baking soda is necessary when you add sour cream to your batter.
 I left it out in the second round of zucchini brownies, and those brownies turned out kind of fudgy but also very gummy too.